 This chapter includes guidelines and additional information to make designing with the core easier.
-It provides design instructions for the Xilinx® 7 Series FPGAs Integrated Block for PCI Express® user interface and assumes knowledge of the PCI Express Transaction Layer Packet (TLP) header fields.
-Header fields are defined in PCI Express Base Specification v2.1 [Ref 2], in the "Transaction Layer Specification" chapter.
+It provides design instructions for the 7 Series FPGAs Integrated Block for PCI Express® user interface and assumes knowledge of the PCI Express Transaction Layer Packet (TLP) header fields.
+Header fields are defined in the "Transaction Layer Specification" chapter of the PCI Express Base Specification v2.1 [Ref 2].